-Candidates can take this syllabus alongside other Cambridge syllabuses in a single exam series.
+Candidates can take this syllabus alongside other Cambridge International syllabuses in a single exam series.
 The only exceptions are:

-- Cambridge IGCSE Chinese as a Second Language (0523) - Cambridge IGCSE First Language Chinese (0509) - syllabuses with the same title at the same level.
+- Cambridge IGCSE First Language Chinese (0509) - Cambridge IGCSE Chinese as a Second Language (0523) - syllabuses with the same title at the same level.

-Cambridge IGCSE, Cambridge IGCSE (9-1) (Level 1/Level 2 Certificates) and Cambridge O Level syllabuses are at the same level.
+Cambridge IGCSE, Cambridge IGCSE (9-1) and Cambridge O Level syllabuses are at the same level.